sergiorosendo/tibia_nodie/README.md

 - the auto-healer's healing period continually changes using *exhaustion_time + small\_random\_number*
 - every action takes into consideration a very small random delay to be performed, once its conditions are met

+## Known Bugs
+- in some very rare occasions the bot may freeze your ability to send keys to the client for period of ~30 secs.
+This may cause your character to die if you are hunting, so keep it in mind.
+	- it is rare and it was experienced only a few times.
+In most cases I was able to take control back before dying
+	- the cause for this bug is still unknown and it should be fixed eventually
+	- as always, use *NoDie* at your own risk
 ## ToDo

 ##### Source Code